 Shark Feeding Dive & Shark Interactive Dive

-Our Shark Feeding ("simulate carcass feeding") and Interactive Dive is conducted at the Christmas Tree (Xmas Tree) dive site in about 50' of water.
+Our Shark Feeding ("simulate carcass feeding") and Interactive Dive for certified divers is conducted at the Christmas Tree (Xmas Tree) dive site in about 50' of water.
 This is a 2 tank dive with the first dive consisting of feeding the sharks with a "chumsicle" which is a frozen ball of chum that last for 20-25 minutes (in the winter months it can last up to 40 minutes).
 The second dive is an interactive dive, where the sharks will observe and swim around the divers.
 Most of the sharks you will observe are Caribbean Reed sharks or Black Tip sharks.
 This dive is offered to only experienced divers and requires a 45 minute lecture including photos and videos about shark behavior & shark interaction, before leaving the dock so that the divers will have seen what they will encounter while diving with the sharks and to ensure the divers are familiar with how to act in the presence of sharks .
 We require a minimum of 5 divers, with a max of ten (10) divers, to conduct the dive.
 The cost of the dive is $220/diver + VAT for the 2 tank dive.

 Procedure for Shark Feeding Dives